jkocik/laravel-profiler/README.md

 }
 ```

-Important notice: Peak of memory usage can not be tracked for each test separately.
+Important notice related to testing environment: Peak of memory usage can not be tracked for each test separately
-Anyway peak of memory usage is still visible (gray light font color).
+so is not shown in Profiler Client.

 #### Using together with Laravel Debugbar